Tony Soprano: Dreams

-In "Everybody Hurts", Tony dreams of his ex-comaré Gloria Trillo shortly after learning of her suicide by hanging.
+In "Everybody Hurts", Tony dreams of his ex-mistress Gloria Trillo shortly after learning of her suicide by hanging.
 He visits her apartment and finds her in a black dress with a black scarf around her neck.
 She is cooking dinner, and when she goes over to the oven the scarf drapes across Tony.
 Plaster falls in front of Tony and when he looks up, he sees that the chandelier is almost pulled out of the ceiling.
 Gloria is suddenly back at the table and offers Tony a choice between seeing what she has under her dress or her scarf.
 As she begins to peel away the scarf, Tony wakes up and makes his way to the bathroom for some medication.

 In "Calling All Cars", Tony has two dreams featuring Ralph Cifaretto.
 In the first, he is being driven by Carmela in the back of his father's old car while Ralph sits in the passenger seat.
 A caterpillar is crawling on the back of Ralph's head.
-Tony's fellow passenger in the back seat changes — Gloria Trillo and Svetlana Kirilenko are both seen.
+Tony's fellow passenger in the back seat changes; Gloria Trillo and Svetlana Kirilenko are both seen.
 The caterpillar turns into a butterfly.
-Dr. Melfi later tells him that the dream signifies a change for Ralphie (recently killed by Tony) and Carmela being in control, which Tony doesn't like.
+Dr. Melfi later tells him that the dream signifies a change for Ralph (recently killed by Tony) and Carmela being in control, which Tony doesn't like.

 In the second dream, Tony follows Ralph to an old house, which Ralph enters.
 Tony is dressed in trousers, suspenders, and an undershirt.
 He knocks on the door and a female figure descends slowly in shadow; the door creaks ominously.
 Tony says he is there for the stonemason job but does not speak English well (Tony's grandfather was an immigrant stonemason).
 Just as Tony is about to enter the house, he wakes up.

 In "The Test Dream", Tony comes to terms with having to kill his cousin Tony Blundetto.
 The episode reflects on his inner demons and fears, including his children's future, his relationship with his wife, his infidelities, deceased acquaintances—including some who have died by his hand or by his orders—his fate, and his relationship with his father.
 He is again shown in his father's old car, accompanied by a range of past associates.